Malinoski/OminiStackLessons/backend/README.md

 ```
 yarn add mongoose
 ```

-Use or change the username and password located in config.ini

 ### MongoDB Atlas
 You can create a database on in MongoDB Atlas (free with 500gb space): Database access - create a new user; Network access - allow from anywhere; Cluster - Connect to you application;